Same-sex marriage in Kentucky: State lawsuits

 On April 16, 2015, Kentucky Equality Federation v.
 Beshear was ruled on by Franklin County Circuit Court Judge Thomas D. Wingate.
 Judge Wingate sided with the Kentucky Equality Federation against the state.
 At the request of Governor Steve Beshear's legal representation, Judge Wingate stayed the order pending a ruling from a Kentucky appellate court, such as the Kentucky Court of Appeals or Kentucky's court of last resort, the Kentucky Supreme Court, or the U.S. Supreme Court.
 Judge Wingate ruled that "Kentucky's statutory and constitutional bans on same-sex marriage [are] void and unenforceable for violating Plaintiff and Plaintiff's Members Constitutional Rights".

 Responses to Obergefell v.
 Hodges

 After the Supreme Court ruling in 2015 striking down bans on same-sex marriage across the United States, David Ermold and David Moore, a same-sex couple from Morehead and alumni of Morehead State University, released video footage of the Rowan County Clerk, Kim Davis, refusing to issue them a marriage license under "God's Authority."
 The video went viral overnight, and it caused an international outrage against the actions of the county clerk.
-Davis refused to issue marriage licenses to all couples, opposite-sex or same-sex, in the belief that it would not be considered discrimination under Kentucky and United States law.
+Davis opposed same-sex marriage, but to avoid the appearance of discrimination against gay people, she refused to issue marriage licenses to any couples, opposite-sex or same-sex.
 In total, six couples, four represented by the American Civil Liberties Union (ACLU), and two couples with separate legal representation, sued Davis in her official capacity as county clerk.